csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

     - hard to apply policy optimization because no gradients
   - initialize by modifying criterion to optimize the policy improvement criterion
   - then, use viper imitation-learning approach
 - [Towards Generalization and Simplicity in Continuous Control](https://arxiv.org/abs/1703.02660) (rajeswaran, .., kakade, 2018) - simple policies (e.g. linear or RBF kernel) - work fairly well for many continuous control tasks
+- historical
+  - [Tree-Based Batch Mode Reinforcement Learning](https://www.jmlr.org/papers/volume6/ernst05a/ernst05a.pdf) (ernst et al. 2005) - one of the first fitted Q iteration papers actually used trees

 ## differential privacy